falcosecurity/falco/brand/README.md

 ##### Anomaly detection

-This refers to an event that occurs with something unsual, concerning, or odd occurs.
+This refers to an event that occurs with something unusual, concerning, or odd occurs.
 We can associate anomalies with unwanted behavior, and alert in their presence.

 ##### Detection tooling